strawberry-graphql/strawberry/docs/operations/testing.md

 As you may have noticed, we explicitly defined the query variable `title`, and we passed it separately with the `variable_values` argument, but we could have directly hardcoded the `title` in the query string instead.
-We did it on purpose because usually, in most applications, the query's arguments will be dynamic, and, as we want to test our application as close to production as possible, it wouldn't make much sense to hardcode the variables in the query.
+We did this on purpose because usually the query's arguments will be dynamic and, as we want to test our application as close to production as possible, it wouldn't make much sense to hardcode the variables in the query.